 There is only one thing which is endless: the sun.
 As a result, the sun represents eternal and everlasting immortality.
 On the other hand, the moon is unique as it waxes, wanes, and can appear in all stages between new and full.
 In addition, humanity is presented in the cosmos as return, reappearance, and rebirth, leading many Hindus to believe in the concept of reincarnation.

 The old texts also explain that the supreme God is Indra, who controls everything in the universal world, except for free will.
 Thus, being loved by Indra or Brahma (whichever you prefer), gives planets (Gods) certain power.
-Also, in the Vedas, the moon is a container; some call it a ship which has a secretive drink called Soma.
+Also, in the Vedas, the moon is a container; some call it a ship that has a secretive drink called Soma.

 It is said that when the priest and all those that worship the moon drink the Soma, they enter a trance and can communicate with other beings and planets (God aka Sun, Moon, Mercury, etc.).
 The moon (Soma) has a direct link to Indra, thus given great powers and is often connected with a motherly figure.
 Some say that the moonlight is significantly more magnificent than the sun.